Legacy Preferred Lending logo

 • Website contains placeholder text and incomplete service descriptions, raising questions about maintenance and professionalism

-• No independent verification of experience claims, deal volume, or success rates provided
+• No comparable public verification context of experience claims, deal volume, or success rates provided

 • Hard money loans typically carry higher rates and fees than traditional mortgages, not transparently disclosed here